|Age:||8-14 years old|

 Parent interview about your child’s development and anxiety symptoms (1-2 hours).

-Outpatient boys and girls with ASD between ages 8-12 years at consent.
+Boys and girls with ASD between ages 8-14 years

 IQ greater than 50 (assessed during study)